IceflowRE/simple-icons/README.rst

 ========

 Every icon package comes as an optimized and minimized version.
 Both are optimized svg's, to minimize the file size.
-The optimized version contains additionally the copyright notice.
+Additionally, the optimized version contains the copyright notice.

 Reminder: do not forget the attribution wherever you are using the icons.